EmekaNkwo/lawpavilion_role_test/README.md

 ## Logs

-- I passed data using props validation using Typescript interfaces and types for better type checking
+- Passed data using props validation using Typescript interfaces and types for better type checking
 - Used SCSS for styling of components and pages
-- I fetched data using React virtualization concept
+- Fetched data using React virtualization concept
 - Used Context API for data management

 ## Features